SnowKhat/White-Shield-Plugin/README.md

        width="100%" />
 </p>

-after completing the .json file, I needed to repeat the text file in the contents folder for the .js file (JavaScript) Now betweeen the .json file and this .js file there is code you must write, I am not skipping it but because it is a work in progress the code is private in my other Repo and I will not be sharing it.
+After completing the .json file, I needed to repeat the text file in the contents folder for the .js file (JavaScript) Now betweeen the .json file and this .js file there is code you must write, I am not skipping it but because it is a work in progress the code is private in my other Repo and I will not be sharing it.
 Although with research you can easily create or even use already public formats of these codes.
 I had a lot of trial and error writing these using what i found as reference.
 Anyways this is the file and what it looks like when changed and make sure to delete the .txt end name